Reta Takinga Kōrero mō te Kaupapa

 Apply for a PIM

 We only accept online applications for building consents.
-If you are unable to apply digitally, visit one of our
+If you cannot apply online, visit one of our libraries with council services for assistance.

-Call us on 09 301 0101 to speak with our building and planning help desk if you have questions regarding your application.
+Call our building and planning help desk on 09 301 0101 if you have questions aboutyour application.

 What happens next

-20 working days.
-However, if we need additional information, we will stop the clock until we receive the information.
+We process PIMs within 20 working days.
+However, if we need more information, we will put the PIM on hold until we receive it.

 Related topics